 The Department of Public Safety is available 24 hours a day.
 A combination of location and commitment to keeping students safe makes the Bryant campus one of the safest in the country.

 The Department of Public Safety (DPS) is a service-oriented branch of the University's Student Affairs division.
-Our full-time officers and an auxiliary force of reserve officers are charged with assisting the campus community with various services including the enforcement of local, state, and federal laws, as well as campus rules and regulations.
+Our full-time officers are charged with assisting the campus community with various services including the enforcement of local, state, and federal laws, as well as campus rules and regulations.

 DPS is also responsible for monitoring security activities 24 hours a day on University property.
 Our officers patrol the campus on foot, bicycle, motor vehicles, and at fixed posts such as the Entry Control Station at the main entrance to the campus.
 All reports of crimes, minor or major, are reported to DPS, which serves as the campus liaison to the Smithfield Police and Fire Departments and works closely with both.